Data-Enabled Predictive Control with Predictive Adaptive Line-of-Sight Guidance for 3-D Path Following of Autonomous Underwater Vehicles: Results

 \subsection{General Control Performance}

 The PI/PID and DeePC-based controllers for heading and depth control are compared, with reference commands smoothed using the built-in LP filters of the MSS toolbox~\citep{fossen2004mss}.
 At $t = 10\,\mathrm{s}$, a step command was applied toward a depth of $30\,\mathrm{m}$ and a heading of $60^{\circ}$.
 At $t = 100\,\mathrm{s}$, a sinusoidal signal was superimposed on both reference trajectories to evaluate performance under more dynamic, albeit less realistic, reference variations.
 In both control approaches, the propeller speed was fixed to $n = 1000\,\mathrm{rpm}$ during data collection and control execution.
-The specific DeePC hyperparameters (HP) are listed in Table~\ref{tab:HPs}. \\Figure~\ref{fig:comparison_results} illustrates a clear performance advantage of the DeePC controller, particularly in the heave control, due to its predictive nature in contrast to the reactive behavior of the PI/PID controller.
+The specific DeePC hyperparameters (HP) are listed in Table~\ref{tab:HPs}.\\ Figure~\ref{fig:comparison_results} illustrates a clear performance advantage of the DeePC controller, particularly in the heave control, due to its predictive nature in contrast to the reactive behavior of the PI/PID controller.
 This difference becomes especially evident when the sinusoidal reference is active, as the classical controller exhibits increased phase lag and tracking error.
-Quantitatively, the root-mean-square error (RMSE) values in Table~\ref{tab:RMSEs} confirm the superior accuracy of the DeePC approach.\\ \textit{Remark:} The different desired pitch angle references in Fig.~\ref{fig:comparison_results} for DeePC and PI/PID result from the generation of those in the outer loop. \\ Analysis of the control inputs, i.e., the rudder and stern-plane commands $\delta_r$ and $\delta_s$, respectively, reveals that the DeePC outputs exhibit abrupt changes at reference transitions.
+Quantitatively, the root-mean-square error (RMSE) values in Table~\ref{tab:RMSEs} confirm the superior accuracy of the DeePC approach.\\ \textit{Remark:} The different $\theta_d$ trajectories shown in Fig.~\ref{fig:comparison_results} for DeePC and PI/PID arise because each outer-loop controller computes its own pitch reference from the depth error.\\ Analysis of the control inputs, i.e., the rudder and stern-plane commands $\delta_r$ and $\delta_s$, respectively, reveals that the DeePC outputs exhibit abrupt changes at reference transitions.
 This behavior arises from the absence of modeled actuator dynamics in the employed AUV model.
 Incorporating these dynamics into the system model is therefore identified as a priority for future work to ensure physically realizable control signals.
 When data are collected from a real AUV, such actuator dynamics will naturally be embedded in the recorded sequences.
 The classical PI/PID controller, by contrast, produces smoother input transitions due to its inherent feedback structure and the LP filtering of the reference signals.